shubham-execideas/youuBlog/src/whitePaper/White Paper.md

-description: Rethinking compensation for delivering behavioral health using a shared responsibility approach and the strategy needed to get there.Rethinking compensation for delivering behavioral health using a shared responsibility approach and the strategy needed to get there.
+description: Rethinking compensation for delivering behavioral health using a shared responsibility approach and the strategy needed to get there.Rethinking compensation for delivering behavioral health using a shared responsibility approach and the strategy needed to get there.there
 whitePaper: /assets/youu-health-white-paper-10_24_23-1-.pdf
 ---